spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-meta-messenger.md

 Then, consider disabling the old bridge in your configuration, so it won't recreate the portals when you receive new messages.

-## Configuration
+## Adjusting the playbook configuration

-Most simply, you can enable the bridge with the following playbook configuration:
+To enable the bridge, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 matrix_mautrix_meta_messenger_enabled: true